lanjoni/animals-ts/README.md

-# Animal TS, the "animal" library for your TypeScript projects
+# Animals TS, the "animal" library for your TypeScript projects

 This is a library that has in its web APIs records settings to facilitate the use and return of random animal images